Anees-Asif/AWS_and_Cloud_Computing/README.md

 ### What is "On-Prem"?

-"On-Prem" (On-Premises) refers to traditional computing systems where hardware and software are deployed within a company's physical location, rather than using cloud services.
+"On-Prem" (On-Premises) refers to the more traditional computing systems where hardware and software are deployed within a company's physical location, rather than using cloud services.

 ### 4 Types of Cloud